bosz/orderman/README.md

 ## TECH STACK USED TO DEVELOPE ORDERMAN

-For frontend
+FRONTEND
 - HTML
 - CSS
 - JavaScript
 - JQuery
 - Twitter Boostrap

-For backend
+BACKEND (SERVER)
 - PHP

 ## HOW TO SETUP ORDERMAN

 - Ensure you have php setup
-- Download / clone the code via the [https://github.com/bosz/orderman](link)
+- Download / clone the code on the [Order man repo](https://github.com/bosz/orderman)
 - run `php -S localhost:8111` to power up the server
 - open your browser and type [http://localhost:8111](http://localhost:8111)
 - You will be served with the output as below